enoquerogerio/simple-web-speech/README.md

 2. Open the project folder and navigate to `index.html` in your preferred web browser.

-3. Use the provided interface to input your text, select a voice, set the desired speed, and click the "Read" button to initiate TTS.
+3. Use the provided interface to input your text, select a voice, set the desired speed, and click the "Text To Speech" button to initiate TTS.
 ```

 ## Features